opensemanticsearch/open-semantic-visual-graph-explorer/README.md

 Document & thesaurus based entity graph exploration by co-occurences of entities in documents
 ---------------------------------------------------------------------------------------------

-A click on a connection / edge "Documents (co-occurence)" shows you in how many and which documents the connected entities occur together.
+A click on a connection / edge with the connection type / property "Documents (co-occurence)" shows you in how many and which documents the connected entities occur together.

 In the tab "Preview" you can preview the single documents.